-POLICY bank (Comm operat onwea cil funds to be deposited with any savings ting under the Banking Act 1959 Ith) section 5 in accordance with Trustees III as amended from time to time.
-OBJECTIVES To ensure funds of Council are diligently invested in the securest possible manner to ensure the maximum safe return of investment earnings whilst still complying with current legislative requirements.
-GUIDELINES Local Government Act 1995, Local Government (Financial Management) Regulations 1996 R19, Department of Local Government Operational Guideline number 19 Investment Policy.
-"Management of investments 19.
-Investments, control procedures for (1) A local government is to establish and document internal control procedures to be followed by employees to ensure control over investments. tments, control procedures for al control procedures to be followed by (2) (2) The control procedures are to enable the identification of - (a) the nature and location of all investments; and (b) the transactions related to each investment.
+Surplus Council funds to be deposited with any savings bank operating under the Banking Act 1959 (Commonwealth) section 5 in accordance with Trustees Act 1962 Part III as amended from time to time.

+To ensure funds of Council are diligently invested in the securest possible manner to ensure the maximum safe return of investment earnings whilst still complying with current legislative requirements.

+Local Government Act 1995, Local Government (Financial Management) Regulations 1996 R19, Department of Local Government Operational Guideline number 19 Investment Policy.

+"Management of investments

+19. Investments, control procedures for

+- (1) A local government is to establish and document internal control procedures to be followed by employees to ensure control over investments. - (2) The control procedures are to enable the identification of - (a) the nature and location of all investments;and - (b) the transactions related to each investment.

 19C.
 Investment of money, restrictions on {Act s.
+6.14(2)(a)} authorised institution means -

-6.14(2)(a)} (1) In this regulation - authorised institution means - (a) an authorised deposit-taking institution as defined in the Banking Act 1959 (Commonwealth) section 5; or (b) the Western Australian Treasury Corporation established by the Western Australian Treasury Corporation Act 1986 ; In currency means a currency except the ncy of Australia.
+(1) In this regulation -

+- (a) an authorised deposit-taking institution as defined in the Banking Act 1959 (Commonwealth) section 5; or

+- (b) the Western Australian Treasury

+Corporation established by the Western

+Australian Treasury Corporation Act 1986;

+foreign currency means a currency except the currency of Australia.

-- (2) When investing money under section 6.14(1), a local government may not do any of the following - - (a) deposit with an institution except an authorised institution; - (b) deposit for a fixed term of more than 12 months; - invest in bonds that are not guaranteed by the Commonwealth Government, or a State or Territory government; - (d) invest in bonds with a term to maturity of more than 3 years; - (e) invest in a foreign currency.
+- (2) When investing money under section 6.14(1), a local government may not do any of the following - (a) deposit with an institution except an authorised institution; - (b) deposit for a fixed term of more than 12 months; - (c) invest in bonds that are not guaranteed by the Commonwealth Government, or a State or Territory government; - (d) invest in bonds with a term to maturity of more than 3 years; - (e) invest in a foreign currency.